garthenweb/react-stickup/README.md

 **`disableResizing?: boolean`**

-The components will resize when the width of the window changes to adjust its height and with.
+The components will resize when the width of the window changes to adjust its height and width.
 This allows to turn the resizing off.

 **`stickyProps?: {}`**